mercarto95/iptv_player/README.md

 The App gives you ability to store the channels list in your local machine, that gives the app ability to avoid going through the login-server each time you watch the tv.
 This make the app launchs and runs in a very fast way.

+Unlike other programs, the user can choose when to update the channels list and when not.
+This features has especially made for some users who need to launch the app in a fast way, without updating things and without going through the login-server.

 The app gives you ability to change the audio tracks or subtitles at any time in a fast way.

 #### Ex: img1